Skip to Content

 This road leads to Davies Creek Falls, which is a worthwhile stop to cool off after the hike.
 Continue past the waterfall and the several designated camping sites (past site 6) until you see a small car park with a worn signpost indicating the start of the Ridge Track.

-I've pinned the exact location of this car park on the map below.
+I've pinned the exact location of this car park on the map above.

 You can either leave your car here and start on the Ridge Track as I did, or continue driving for another 5 minutes down Davies Creek Road until you reach the small car park for the Kahlpahlim Rock walking trail.